bbednarski9/FiftyOne_UNet_FLAIR/README.md

 # FiftyOne_UNet_FLAIR
+## Step-by-step AI modeling for brain lesion segmentation using FiftyOne, PyTorch, and a UNet model!
-Create a 2D-UNet deep learning model in Pytorch to segment brain tumors.
+#### Create a 2D-UNet deep learning model in Pytorch to segment brain tumors.
 Follow this step-by-step guide using the exciting FiftyOne computer vision toolkit to improve data processing and model optimization.

-# Goal: Step-by-step AI Optimization for Brain Lesion Segmentation with FiftyOne, PyTorch, and a 2D UNet model

 <br>
 <strong>UNet tumor segmentations are impressive after <strong>only</strong> only 25 epochs.
 Inference masks: dark shading, dice loss=0.82; Ground trurh masks white shading</strong>